Dynamic Connectivity in Disk Graphs: Logarithmic dependence on psi

-\subsection{Incremental Data Structure}
+\subsection{Incremental data structure}

-In this section, we introduce the incremental dynamic connectivity data structure for the bounded radius ratio case.
-Again, the data structure is based on our proxy graph \(H\) as described in \cref{subsec:bounded:proxy}.
-As we only do insertions, we use the connectivity data structure from \cref{thm:generalinc} for \(\mathcal{H}\).
-This data structures, achieves amortized time \(O\left(1\right)\) for updates and \(O\left(\alpha(n)\right)\) for queries~\cite{seidel_topdown_2005}.
+Next, we describe our incremental connectivity data structure for the bounded radius ratio case.
+It is also based on the proxy graph $H$ from \cref{subsec:bounded:proxy}.
+Since we only do insertions, we use the connectivity data structure from \cref{thm:generalinc} for $\mathcal{H}$.
+This data structure achieves $O\left(1\right)$ amortized time for updates and $O\left(\alpha(n)\right)$ amortized time for queries.

-To be able to update the edges incident to a region \(A\), defined by a cell, we use two fully dynamic additively nearest neighbor data structures (\cref{lem:prelims:dynamicNN}) one on the set \(S_1(A)\), and one on the site set \(\overline{S_2(A)}\) that contains those sites in \(\sigma\) with radius \(r < 2|\sigma|\) that have not been added to \(S_2(A)\) yet.
-Finally, we maintain an underlying quadforest of height \(\lfloor \log \Psi \rfloor+1\) to track the present cells.
+To update the edges incident to a region $A$ defined by a cell $\sigma$, we use two fully dynamic additively weighted nearest neighbor data structures (\AWNN, \cref{lem:prelims:dynamicNN}): one for the set $S_1(A)$ and one for the set $\overline{S_2(A)}$ that contains those sites $s \in \sigma$ with radius $r_s < 2|\sigma|$ that have not been added to $S_2(A)$ yet.
+As before, we maintain a quadforest $\mathcal{F}$ of height $\lfloor \log \Psi \rfloor + 1$ to navigate the cells.
 See \cref{fig:bounded:inc} for an illustration of the data structure.

-Now, the data structure works as follows: when inserting a site \(s\), we determine the cells of the neighborhood \(N(s)\).
-Then, we add all cells to the quadforest that are not contained yet.
-Furthermore, we add the associated region vertices to \(H\) and also to the dynamic connectivity graph structure \(\mathcal{H}\).
-Afterwards, we have to connect the site \(s\) to the regions.
-Hence, we have to identify the sets \(S_1(A)\), \(S_2(A)\), and \(\overline{S_2(A)}\) the site \(s\) belongs to, add \(s\) to the corresponding \AWNN, and insert the edges incident to \(s\) to \(\mathcal{H}\).
-After the insertion of \(s\) in \(S_1(A)\), we also query the \AWNN of the associated \(\overline{S_2(A)}\) to find the sites that intersect \(s\) and thus have to be transferred to \(S_2(A)\), do so if required and add the edges incident to the transferred site to \(\mathcal{H}\).
+The data structure works as follows: when inserting a site $s$, we determine the cells of the neighborhood $N(s)$, and add those among then that are not in $\mathcal{F}$ to $\mathcal{F}$.
+Furthermore, we add the associated region vertices to $H$ and also to the dynamic connectivity graph structure $\mathcal{H}$.
+Then, we have to connect the site $s$ to the regions.
+Hence, we have to identify the sets $S_1(A)$, $S_2(A)$, and $\overline{S_2(A)}$ that the site $s$ belongs to, add $s$ to the corresponding \AWNN{}s, and insert the edges incident to $s$ into $\mathcal{H}$.
+After the insertion of $s$ into a set $S_1(A)$, we also query the \AWNN of the associated set $\overline{S_2(A)}$ to find possible sites that intersect $D_s$ and thus have to be moved to $S_2(A)$, do so if required, and add the edges incident to the transferred site to $\mathcal{H}$.

-\begin{theorem} The data structure described above correctly answers connectivity queries in \(O(\alpha(n))\) amortized time and insertions in \(O(\log\Psi \lambda_6(\log n) \log^{9}n)\) amortized expected time, where \(n\) is the number of sites stored in the data structure. \end{theorem}
+\begin{theorem} The data structure described above correctly answers connectivity queries in $O(\alpha(n))$ amortized time, performs insertions in $O(\log\Psi \log^{4} n)$ amortized expected time, and requires $O(n \log \Psi \log n)$ space, where $n$ is the number of sites stored in the data structure. \end{theorem}